revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 ---

 17.What is a finally block?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b> Show Answer</b></summary>

->Java finally block is always executed whether an exception is handled or not.
+>In Java finally block is always executed whether an exception is handled or not.
 Therefore, it contains all the necessary statements that need to be printed regardless of the exception occurs or not.The finally block follows the try-catch block.

 </details>